-Yet another question, I deliberated long and hard before answering. ?
+Yet another great question from a client I deliberated long and hard on before answering.

 The simple answer to this question is yes, but nothing is ever simple is it?
 Lol